Robinhood Review – Should you use it to invest in 2026?

 Robinhood is a US-based trading platform founded in April 2013.
 The company allows its US customers to trade stocks, ETFs, options and cryptocurrency.
 Margin trading is also available.

-The platform soft-launched in the UK in November 2023, offering commission-free trading with no FX fees as well as the opportunity to earn 5% interest on uninvested cash.
-UK customers were added to a waiting list before the platform officially launched in the UK in March 2024, rolling all eligible customers off its waitlist and making its app available to everyone.
+The platform soft-launched in the UK in November 2023, offering commission-free trading with no FX fees as well as the opportunity to earn 3.25% interest on uninvested cash.
+UK customers were added to a waiting list before the platform officially launched in the UK in March 2024.
+In early 2026, the platform expanded its UK offering to include a tax-efficient Stocks and Shares ISA.

 What are Robinhood's key features?